natkalia/todolist-react-kodilla/README.md

 - [x] add possibility to delete text on Card
 - [ ] add possibility to edit text on Card (icons already added)
 - [ ] add possibility to delete Column
-- [ ] add possibility to delete List
+- [x] add possibility to delete List
+- [ ] if user clicks on margin of ListLink, link is active - should be refactored

 ## Project status
 In progress.